 Most of Grid's homepage sections are dynamic, meaning you can add as many of them as you want and rearrange them to create a completely unique layout.

-Grid's slideshow comes with two Layout options: Full width and Content width.
+Grid's Slideshow comes with two Layout options: Full width and Content width.
 Checking Full width will make your slides full-bleed (i.e. they will extend right to the edges of your screen).
-Checking Content width will make your slides display only as big as the images themselves are, padding the sides of your slideshow with whitespace if they are narrower than the width of the browser.
+Checking Content width will make your slides display their images in their original dimensions, padding the sides of your slideshow with whitespace if they are narrower than the width of the browser.

-The Pause auto-rotate on hover checkbox does exactly what you'd guess it does—pauses the rotation of your slides when a user hovers their mouse over your slideshow.
+The Pause auto-rotate on hover checkbox pauses the rotation of your slides when a user hovers their cursor over your slideshow.

 This is where you’ll upload the images you want to use and customize the text overlays.
-Begin by clicking on Slideto expand the settings for your first slide.
+Begin by clicking on a Slide to expand the settings for your first slide.

 In the boxes below, you can input and format the slide’s Heading, Subheading, Button, and Link (look at the live preview to see the formatting for each).
 You don’t need to fill every field if you don’t want to—you may not want to include any text at all!

-Grid’s masonry features allow you to present up to six images with overlaying text in a grid (hence the name!) on your homepage.
-We refer to these image/text blocks as "features" in the theme, and will do so here as well.
+Grid’s Masonry section can present up to six images with overlaying text in a grid on your homepage.

-You can customize the appearance of the masonry feature by toggling the options to Enable gutters, Enablehover text, and Enable hover animation on and off.
-You can also control the overall Layout of the masonry block by setting it to Content width or Full width.
+You can also customize the appearance of the masonry feature by toggling the options to Enable gutters (empty space borders between features), Enable text hover, and Enable hover animation on and off.

 These features will scale depending on how many are added.
 For instance, if only one feature is added, it will scale to 100% of the height and width of the masonry feature container.
 If two are added, they will each take up 50%.
 And so on...